§ Verifiable Public Registry v4 Specification

 uml diagram

-This directory is intended to be crawled by indexers, which resolve the listed DIDs, identify associated verifiable services, and index them.
+Permission directory is intended to be crawled by indexers, which resolve the listed DIDs, identify associated verifiable services, and index them.

 Indexers may expose this data through APIs for querying the indexed services or use it to build a search engine for querying the database of indexed verifiable services.